cwerm/npmify/README.md

 #### `make docs`

-For all of you book worms, run this to launch our godocs at <a href="localhost:6060/pkg/github.com//npmify">localhost:6060/pkg/github.com//npmify</a>
+For all of you book worms, run this to launch our godocs at [localhost:6060/pkg/github.com//npmify"](localhost:6060/pkg/github.com//npmify)
 ***

 ### Configuration